AmarYasser/Solar_Tracker_Capstone_CppNd/README.md

 # Solar Tracker

-Implementing a solar tracking for 2D solar panel system using a OpenCV with C++
+Implementing a solar tracking for 2D solar panel system using C++ and OpenCV

 based on and Inspired by : https://www.mdpi.com/1424-8220/16/12/1995